There was nothing in his origins, birth or childhood to suggest where life would take Nureyev.

 Because Rudolf’s mother Farida was travelling with her daughters to join Hamet when her son arrived slightly sooner than expected, he was born in a train on the trans-Siberian railway, somewhere near Lake Baikal.
 His official birth date was 17 March 1938 although it was probably in fact two or three days earlier.

-He was thus only three when Germany invaded the USSR, and had no memories of his father earlier than Hamet’s return from military service in 1946.
+He had no memories of his father earlier than Hamet’s return from military service in 1946.
 This helps explain a lack of rapport between father and son, made worse because by then the boy had already fixed on what Nureyev senior thought the unmanly career of dancing.

 From earliest days the boy had loved music, and at six he saw ballet for the first time.
 The family home, following evacuation from Moscow, was then a shared wooden house in Ufa, the Bashkir capital.